cies/semver/semver.md

 1. Minor version Y (x.Y.z | x > 0) MUST be incremented if new, backwards
 compatible functionality is introduced to the public API.
-It MUST be incremented if any public API functionality is marked as deprecated.
-It MAY be incremented if substantial new functionality or improvements are introduced within the private code.
+It MUST be incremented if any functionality of the interface is marked as deprecated.
+It MAY be incremented if substantial new functionality or improvements are introduced without changing the interface (e.g. private code).
 It MAY include patch level changes.
+Patch version
-Patch version MUST be reset to 0 when minor version is incremented.
+MUST be reset to 0 when minor version is incremented.

 1. Major version X (X.y.z | X > 0) MUST be incremented if any backwards
-incompatible changes are introduced to the public API.
+incompatible changes are introduced to the interface.
 It MAY also include minor and patch level changes.
 Patch and minor version MUST be reset to 0 when major version is incremented.